Top Jobs for Biology Degree Majors

-Biological technicians use the laboratory skills and techniques that biology majors learn in their labs, academic research and collaborative research with faculty.
+Biological technicians use the laboratory skills and techniques that biology majors learn in their labs, academic research, and collaborative research with faculty.

 Technicians must carry out studies that yield accurate results.
 They document results and perform calculations just as they have done when compiling reports as a biology major.

-Many new graduates who choose not to go on to graduate school or want to postpone graduate study find technician positions with researchers at medical schools, government agencies, non-profit research centers or pharmaceutical/biotechnology firms.
+Many new graduates who choose not to go on to graduate school or want to postpone graduate study find technician positions with researchers at medical schools, government agencies, non-profit research centers, or pharmaceutical/biotechnology firms.

 Biology majors can excel in many areas of the law that draw on scientific knowledge and reasoning.
-Patent and intellectual property lawyers need to understand the science behind biotechnology products, drugs, and medical instruments in order to process applications for patents and defend clients against infringement.
+Patent and intellectual property lawyers need to understand the science behind biotechnology products, drugs, and medical instruments to process applications for patents and defend clients against infringement.

 Environmental attorneys support and contest environmental projects and policies based on an understanding of how they will impact the ecosystem.